MegaJDraw/AI-Final-Project/README.md

 python gui.py
 ```

-## Contributing

-Contributions to the Sudoku Solver project are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

-When contributing, please follow the existing code style and conventions, and make sure to test your changes thoroughly.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for personal or commercial purposes.